sunny-aguilar/py-git-course/README.md

 > git merge --abort
 - if there are merge conflicts, --abort can be used to abor the merge action

-> git log --graph --online
+> git log --graph --oneline
 - see git branches and merges on a text graph
 - shows a summarized view of the commit history for a repo